VisteonSofia/practice2/requirements/SW Arch.md

   2.2.1.1 Protocol IPC

-  IS1 and IS2 shall be connected via I²C protocol.
   A datastructue exchange shall be defined.
 The data shall be exchanged one-         directional from IS1 to IS2, where a feedback channel is defined from IS2 to IS1.
 The communication from IS1 to IS2 is exchanged with 11bits messages, where the frame will be separated as following:
       Bit1 - ID of the frame
       Bit2-Bit10 - payload
       Bit11 - CRC counter used for verification/authenticity of the frame.